-How to Use My Organic Keto Cider Apple Cider Vinegar
+How to Use Our Organic KETO CIDER™ Vinegar

-For supporting your health, I recommend one tablespoon of my Organic Keto Cider Apple Cider Vinegar with Ginger and Turmeric daily in your favorite beverage or dish.
+For supporting your health, I recommend one tablespoon of our Organic KETO CIDER™ Vinegar with Ginger and Turmeric daily in your favorite beverage or dish.

 There’s no limit to how you can use it.
-Anywhere you enjoy the flavors of ginger and turmeric, my Vinegar works perfectly, without adding significant calories or sugars.
+Anywhere you enjoy the flavors of ginger and turmeric, our KETO CIDER™ works perfectly, without adding significant calories or sugars.

-My Organic Keto Cider Apple Cider Vinegar with Ginger and Turmeric is available in three flavors – Sweet, Spicy, and Blueberry.
+Our Organic KETO CIDER™ with Ginger and Turmeric is available in three flavors – Sweet, Spicy and Blueberry.

-For a smooth, slightly fruity flavor, try Blueberry Keto Cider.
+For a smooth, slightly fruity flavor, try Organic KETO CIDER™ – Blueberry.
 It makes a delicious addition to green salads, fish and poultry dishes.

 All three contain a small amount of organic honey to counter apple cider vinegar’s tartness.
-For an extra kick, choose Spicy with organic habanero pepper!
+For an extra kick, choose Organic KETO CIDER™ – Spicy with organic habanero pepper.

-One More Valuable Way to Take Control of Your Health: Add My Organic Keto Cider Apple Cider Vinegar to Your Daily Health Regimen Today!
+One More Valuable Way to Take Control of Your Health: Add Our Organic KETO CIDER™ to Your Daily Health Regimen Today!

-With my Organic Keto Cider Apple Cider Vinegar with Ginger and Turmeric, it’s easy to add apple cider vinegar to your routine.
+With our Organic KETO CIDER™ in Sweet, Spicy or Blueberry, it’s easy to add apple cider vinegar to your routine.

-It’s just one more way for you to take control of your health!
+It’s just one more way for you to Take Control of Your Health™.

 P.S.
 Remember, just like with all of my products, your purchase of Organic Apple Cider Vinegar with Ginger and Turmeric is protected with my Money Back Guarantee.
 Please see complete details below!